Our top-rated 3-season sleeping bags of 2024 – expert reviews for every camper

 Start with the materials.
 Look for sleeping bags that use RDS down (most do) or recycled insulation if buying a synthetic sleeping bag (a select few brands are even starting to use recycled down).
 Then try and find a sleeping bag that uses recycled material for the main shell and lining materials.

 Many sleeping bags, especially those intended for hiking and backpacking, treat the outer materials and often the down insulation with a water-repellent treatment.
-These treatments used to use harmful PFCs and many still do, but many brands are increasingly using PFC-free treatments, which are much more environmentally friendly.
+These treatments used to use harmful PFCs, and many still do, but many brands are increasingly using PFC-free treatments, which are much more environmentally friendly.

-You can keep the fabric of you sleeping bag in good condition to ensure it lasts as long as possible and get it repaired when required.
+You can keep the fabric of your sleeping bag in good condition to ensure it lasts as long as possible and get it repaired when required.
 Then, at the end of its life, down sleeping bags can be recycled through some brands such as Alpkit and Rab.

 How do I clean a sleeping bag and repair it?